g0rbe/CEH/17_Hacking_Mobile_Platforms.md

 #### Semi-Untethered Jailbreak

-- Allows to boot into the iOS device, but with limited funcionality
+- Allows to boot into the iOS device, but with limited functionality
 - The jailbreak functions will be disabled until the launch of a jailbreak app

 #### Semi-Tethered Jailbreak